In this post from two weeks ago, we talked about an important leveling-up skill: getting mentors.

 Second reason: this is a difficult subject upon which to perform an experimental study.
 No one willingly and deliberately foregoes mentors and sponsors, so creating a control group would require denying people opportunities, which I don’t think happened.
 Creating experimental and control groups would also require assigning mentors and sponsors to people.
 Given the highly personal nature of those relationships, assigned versions are unlikely to work like real ones.

-It’s not that I don’t think sponsors aren’t valuable.
+It’s not that I don’t think sponsors are valuable.

 I believe they’re immensely valuable.
 I believe that Hewlett and her team have done career discourse a service by pointing out that sponsors are important, and that men tend to get sponsored into positions of power while women tend to get mentored to death.

 I am not a fan of coupling the value of the sponsor role to the devaluing of the mentor role, though.
 The book title Forget a Mentor, Find a Sponsor encourages that mindset, and the careerist pieces tend to run with it.